 Be it an urban, boutique, resort, budget, or deluxe hotel, you’ll see trend-setting furniture adorn all types of accommodations.

 Cobalt hues and scale tiles are fast becoming a fav in interior design which uses bold and vibrant colors and incorporate

 With its rising popularity of cobalt blue hues and fish scale tiles, the Moroccan style is also a design style to watch out for.

 With its Bohemian vibe, the Moroccan theme uses to build and vibrant colors with their furniture.
-Wicker furniture is also making a comeback into the design.
-Textured sofas with eye-popping colors and use of faux fur and the revival of corduroys.
+Wicker furniture is also making a comeback in the design.
+Textured sofas with eye-popping colors and the use of faux fur and the revival of corduroys.

 Current and Future Trends to Look Out For

 Nostalgic and Immersive with an Integration of Smart Features